Phenomedon/Phenomedon.github.io/_elements/Unsupervised/Cluster_Analysis/kmeans.md

 go numb.
 If you want to keep exploring the data, you're going to need some patterns to hold on to before you pass out: market segments in consumer data, tissues in medical images, communities in social networks, topics in a text corpus.
-You could steady yourself on some underlying subset structure lurking in your data; you could group them into different categories according to the attribute values taken by related samples.
+If only you could steady yourself on some underlying subset structure lurking in your data, group them into different categories according to the attribute values taken by related samples.

 It's cluster hunting season.

-Clusters are the truffles of your dataset, waiting to be found and finely grated over your analysis.
+Clusters are the truffles in your dataset, waiting to be found and finely grated over your analysis.
 And like any good fungus hunter knows, the first task is getting the right hog: one with a keen sense of smell, a lust tempered by perspicacity, a snout for rooting but a maw you can muzzle.
 The second task is not getting shot in the face by a paranoid French farmer.
 Ok, I may have lost the thread of the analogy there, but the hogs we're talking about are clustering methods.
-Very often, the first choice in clustering hogs is the granddaddy of 'em all - k-means clustering.
+Very often, the first choice in cluster hogs is the granddaddy of 'em all - k-means clustering.

 Not only is k-means one of the oldest forms of cluster analysis, it is also one